 FastestVPN claims to work in China but only with manual OpenVPN, OpenConnect, or AnyConnect configuration.

 It’s hard to find VPNs that work in China, so this is a bonus for FastestVPN.
-However, manually configuration like this can take some technical expertise — which might be tricky if you’re new to VPNs.
+However, manual configuration like this can take some technical expertise — which might be tricky if you’re new to VPNs.
+If you want to have the best chance of using FastestVPN in China, then it’s best to try the TCP protocol first.

 There are other VPNs that work in China quickly, reliably, and without complicated configuration.